nlaha/GameOfLifeCPP/README.md

 # 🦠 GameOfLifeCPP
 NOTE: to anyone looking at this, I'm realizing now I put everything in a header file.
-I knnow this isn't how C++ is supposed to be structured but at the time I made this I had almost no knowledge of how C++ works.
+I know this isn't how C++ is supposed to be structured but at the time I made this I had almost no knowledge of how C++ works.

 Super fast Game Of Life written in C++
 One of my first complete programs in C++, I'm working on adding more features.